 Think of how that would take your coaching — and the results of those you work with — to the next level…

-Starting December 11th, I will be opening up registration for the Mental Performance Mastery Certification.
+That’s why I am so excited to let you know that I’ll be opening up registration for the Mental Performance Mastery Certification twice a year in May and November.
 It’s the first certification ever developed for coaches who want to master and teach the mental skills that every athlete has to have to be successful today.

 In the course, I’ll teach you how to help your athletes overcome the mental barriers that trip them up and how to make sure they build the habits, behaviors, and routines they need to perform at the highest level—even when it’s hard.